-Wherever possible aspects will be observed when keeping babies and children safe and any action taken by the student to identify and act upon own responsibilities in relation to: Carry out risk assessments and risk management in line with: employer, local and national requirements policies and procedures Professional discussion may be used as appropriate: Respond and take appropriate action to accidents and emergency situations, including: a baby or young child requiring urgent medical or dental attention a non-medical incident or emergency identifying risks and hazards receiving, storing, recording, administering and the safe disposal of medicines Wherever possible aspects will be observed when keeping babies and children safe and any action taken by the student to identify and act upon own responsibilities in relation to: Use equipment, furniture, and materials safely, following the manufacturer's instructions and setting's requirements, with regard for sleep safety.
-Assist others in the safe use of: equipment furniture materials The student to be observed in the following aspects as appropriate.
+Wherever possible aspects will be observed when keeping babies and children safe and any action taken by the student to identify and act upon own responsibilities in relation to:

+- employer, local and national requirements - policies and procedures

+Professional Discussion may be used as appropriate:

+Respond and take appropriate action to accidents and emergency situations, including:

+- a baby or young child requiring urgent medical or dental attention - a non-medical incident or emergency - · identifying risks and hazards - receiving, storing, recording, administering and the safe disposal of medicines

+Wherever possible aspects will be observed when keeping babies and children safe and any action taken by the student to identify and act upon own responsibilities in relation to:

+Use equipment, furniture, and materials safely, following the manufacturer's instructions and setting's requirements, with regard for sleep safety.
+Assist others in the safe use of:

+The student to be observed in the following aspects as appropriate.
 These criteria may be discussed to develop competence and understanding as appropriate.
 Setting policy and procedure must be referred to in any discussion.

-Promote health and wellbeing in settings by implementing strategies to encourage babies and children to: consume healthy and balanced meals, snacks and drinks appropriate for their age and that support good oral health be physically active through planned and spontaneous activity throughout the day, both indoors and outdoors be aware of personal safety and the safety of others Dustantianal develop personal hygiene practices, including oral hygiene Professional discussion allowed?
+Promote health and wellbeing in settings by implementing strategies to encourage babies and children to:

+- consume healthy and balanced meals, snacks and drinks appropriate for their age and that support good oral health - be physically active through planned and spontaneous activity throughout the day, both indoors and outdoors - be aware of personal safety and the safety of others - develop personal hygiene practices, including oral hygiene

 Yes

-Assessor judgement guidance Assessor judgement guidance Working towards competence Competence The student lacks confidence when discussing reasons why it is important to ensure equipment, furniture, and materials are used safely and the dangers for not doing so.
-The student is able to discuss reasons why it is important to ensure equipment, furniture, and materials are used safely and the dangers for not doing so.
-Wherever possible aspects will be observed when keeping babies and children safe and any action taken by the student to identify and act upon own responsibilities in relation to: health and safety confidentiality of information promoting the welfare of babies and children Where aspects are not observable, they can be developed through a professional discussion.
-Wherever possible aspects will be observed when keeping babies and children safe and any action taken by the student to identify and act upon own responsibilities in relation to: health and safety confidentiality of information promoting the welfare of babies and children Where aspects are not observable, they can be developed through a professional discussion.
+The student lacks confidence when discussing reasons why it is important to ensure equipment, furniture, and materials are used safely and the dangers for not doing so.

+Wherever possible aspects will be observed when keeping babies and children safe and any action taken by the student to identify and act upon own responsibilities in relation to:

+- health and safety

+- confidentiality of information

+- promoting the welfare of babies and children

+Where aspects are not observable, they can be developed through a Professional Discussion.

 Information shared by the student at discussion lacks competence and understanding regarding how the setting responds in these aspects.

-Information shared by the student at discussion shows competence and understanding regarding how the setting responds in these aspects.
-Wherever possible aspects of keeping babies and children safe and any action taken by the student to identify and act upon own responsibilities will be observed in relation to: Carry out risk assessments and risk management in line with: employer, local and national requirements policies and procedures Wherever possible aspects of keeping babies and children safe and any action taken by the student to identify and act upon own responsibilities will be observed in relation to: Carry out risk assessments and risk management in line with: employer, local and national requirements policies and procedures Information shared by the student at discussion lacks competence and understanding regarding how the setting responds in these aspects.
-Information shared by the student at discussion shows competence and understanding regarding how the setting responds in these aspects.
-Professional discussion may be used as appropriate for the following: Respond and take appropriate action to accidents and emergency situations, including: a baby or young child requiring urgent medical or dental attention a non-medical incident or emergency identifying risks and hazards receiving, storing, recording, administering and the safe disposal of medicines Professional discussion may be used as appropriate for the following: Respond and take appropriate action to accidents and emergency situations, including: a baby or young child requiring urgent medical or dental attention a non-medical incident or emergency identifying risks and hazards receiving, storing, recording, administering and the safe disposal of medicines Information shared by the student at discussion lacks competence and understanding regarding how the setting responds in these aspects.
-Information shared by the student at discussion shows competence and understanding regarding how the setting responds in these aspects.
-Wherever possible aspects the student will be observed when keeping babies and children safe Wherever possible aspects the student will be observed when keeping babies and children safe and any action taken by the student to identify and act upon own responsibilities in relation to: The student lacks confidence when using equipment, furniture, and materials safely, following the manufacturer's instructions and setting's requirements, with regard for sleep safety.
-Assist others in the safe use of: equipment furniture materials. and any action taken by the student to identify and act upon own responsibilities in relation to: The student confidently uses equipment, furniture, and materials safely, following the manufacturer's instructions and setting's requirements, with regard for sleep safety.
-Assist others in the safe use of: equipment furniture materials.
-The student is to be observed in the following aspects as appropriate.
-These criteria may be discussed to develop competence and understanding as appropriate.
-Setting policy and procedure must be referred to in any discussion.
-The student to be observed in the following aspects as appropriate.
-These criteria may be discussed to develop competence and understanding as appropriate.
-Setting policy and procedure must be referred to in any discussion.
-The student has not yet shown competence in all of the criteria listed below.
-Promote health and wellbeing in settings by implementing strategies to encourage babies and children to: consume healthy and balanced meals, snacks and drinks appropriate for their age and that support good oral health be physically active through planned and spontaneous activity throughout the day, both indoors and outdoors be aware of personal safety and the safety of others develop personal hygiene practices, including oral hygiene.
-The student shows competence in all of the criteria listed below.
-Promote health and wellbeing in settings by implementing strategies to encourage babies and children to: consume healthy and balanced meals, snacks and drinks appropriate for their age and that support good oral health be physically active through planned and spontaneous activity throughout the day, both indoors and outdoors be aware of personal safety and the safety of others develop personal hygiene practices, including oral hygiene.
+Wherever possible aspects of keeping babies and children safe and any action taken by the student to identify and act upon own responsibilities will be observed in relation to:

+- employer, local and national requirements - · policies and procedures

+Information shared by the student at discussion lacks competence and understanding regarding how the setting responds in these aspects.

+Professional Discussion may be used as appropriate for the following:

+Respond and take appropriate action to accidents and emergency situations, including:

+- a baby or young child requiring urgent medical or dental attention - a non-medical incident or emergency - identifying risks and hazards - receiving, storing, recording, administering and the safe disposal of medicines

+Information shared by the student at discussion lacks competence and understanding regarding how the setting responds in these aspects.